MichaelCurrin/dev-cheatsheets/cheatsheets/git/restore/restore.md

 ---
 title: Undo
+description: Restore a file to a versioned state
 ---
-> Restore a file to a versioned state.

 Restore a target.
 Path is required, otherwise nothing will change.